Quantization robustness from dense representations of sparse functions in high-capacity kernel associative memory

 \section{Preliminaries and Empirical Phenomena}

-In this section, we first briefly review the kernel Hopfield network model and the compression techniques used in this study.
-We then present the core empirical findings that motivate our theoretical investigation: the striking contrast between the network's robustness to quantization and its sensitivity to sparsity.
+In this section, we briefly review the kernel Hopfield network model and the compression techniques used in this study.
+We then present the empirical observations that motivate the theoretical analysis, focusing on the contrast between robustness to quantization and sensitivity to sparsity.